 - Preheat oven to 350 degrees

-- In the same skillet cook peppers and onions until slightly softened (about 2 minutes).
+- In the same skillet cook diced peppers and onions on medium heat until slightly softened (about 2 minutes).
 Add in chopped spinach and cook for 1 more minute.
-Turn off heat.
+Remove from heat.

 - Add the turkey sausage back to the pan and add in all your seasonings.
 Stir until well combined.